tmbuza/iMAP/README2.md

 **Description of the PBS code**

-The above PBS submit script specifies:
+The above PBS script specifies:

 * The environment to use (#!/bin/bash -f)
 * The name of the job (#PBS -N JobID)